15 Years Of Empowering NRIs

 Direct Equity

-An NRI can invest in the Indian stock market.
-To do this, he needs to open a Portfolio Investment Scheme – commonly known as a PIS Account.
-This can be linked to a Demat account which can be opened with any registered stockbroker in India.
+NRIs have the option to invest in the Indian stock market through a Portfolio Investment Scheme (PIS) account, often referred to simply as a PIS account.
+This account can be connected to a Demat account, which they can open with any authorized stockbroker in India.

 Returns in the Indian stock market are high over the long term but not without volatility.
 Equity investments have the ability to beat inflation and make your wealth grow.